GraphTech-JS/Karma_FE/site/content/guides/new-version-of-flight-stack-karma-f405-v2.en.md

 image: /img/Generative Fill.png
 draft: false
 ---
-The new KARMA F405 V2 flight stack takes the best from the previous version and also includes a number of updates dictated by the market
+<h2>The new KARMA F405 V2 flight stack takes the best from the previous version and also includes a number of updates dictated by the market</h2>